 Religions: Over 80% Roman Catholic, 14% Other

 Area: total: 1.285.216 sq km,

 Peru is a diverse country, including 11 ecological regions.
 The country has a huge variety of scenery thanks to its geography, which also provides it with a wide range of natural resources.
-The country has 3 main regions according to the traditional method of dividing the country by altitude: coast, mountains and jungle.
+The country has three main regions according to the traditional method of dividing the country by altitude: coast, mountains, and jungle.